 The Inger Rice Lodge opened in June 2017 as a residential facility that can accommodate up to 22 overnight guests in bunk beds.
 The Lodge has a living area, a full kitchen, and a large screened porch and is designed as a day-use or residential venue for meetings, symposia, and professional retreats.
 The Lodge is a short walk from the conference room.

 Hours: The center’s conference and lodge facilities, including patios and grounds, are available for day use Mondays through Fridays, between the hours of 8 am and 4 pm and, by arrangement, during evening hours.
 The center is generally closed weekends but we will consider requests for Saturday or Sunday events.

 Cost: The rental cost for weekday uses of the conference facility or Inger Rice Lodge is $250 per day; an additional fee for evening use may be assessed.
 Rental cost for weekend users is $325 per day.
 Overnight users of the Inger Rice Lodge will be charged $15 per bed per night; linen service may be arranged for an additional cost.
-Payment may be made by journal voucher (VCU units), check (payable to VCU Rice Rivers Center), or credit card.
+Payment may be made by journal voucher (VCU units) or check (payable to VCU Rice Rivers Center).

 User agreement: To rent these facilities, users must complete the online registration form below and agree to site use policies.

 Facilities will be reserved on a first-come basis, with priority given to uses related to VCU’s academic mission.
 We regret that not all requests can be accommodated.
 Please submit your request using the online form below: